socius-org/RedditHarbor/README.md

 In plain language:

-- It connects to the Reddit API and downloads submissions, comments, user profiles etc.
+- It **connects to the Reddit API** and downloads submissions, comments, user profiles etc.
 - It allows **anonymising any personally identifiable information (PII)** to protect user privacy and comply with IRBs
-- It then stores this data in an organized database (Supabase) that you control
+- It then **stores this data in an organized database** (Supabase) that you control
-- You can then export the database to CSV/JSON formats for your analysis
+- You can then **export the database to CSV/JSON/JPEG formats** for your analysis

 Minimum coding required after the initial setup!
 The tool is designed specifically for researchers with limited coding backgrounds.